robert-b-clarke/nre-darwin-py/README.rst

     pip install -r devenv-requirements.txt
     pre-commit install

-This will enable a pre-commit hook to run linting checks with `flake8`
+This will enable a pre-commit hook to run linting checks with `flake8` and format any changed files with `black`

 Credits
 -------